mcastorina/viter/README.md

 * `rev`
 * `take` `take_while`
 * `chain` `chain_arr`
+* `count`
 * `collect`
 * `fold`
 * `tap` `debug`

 ## Speed
-This module has ~50k generated lines of code, which means compilation may be noticeably slower but still less than 1s in debug mode.
+This module has ~60k generated lines of code, which means compilation may be noticeably slower but still less than 1s in debug mode.

 This module uses lazy iterator evaluation, meaning there are no